Nexmo/nexmo-oas-renderer/README.md

 and assign values to the corresponding variables.

 #### Note
-The app won't boot if the env variable `OAS_PATH` is not set.
-This variable indicates the path to the documents that will be rendered.
+The env variable `OAS_PATH` indicates the path to the documents that will be rendered.
+Set `OAS_CI` to true to treat all the OAS docs under `OAS_PATH` as valid.

 ## Contributing
 We ❤️ contributions from everyone!
 [Bug reports](https://github.com/Nexmo/nexmo-oas-renderer/issues), [bug fixes](https://github.com/Nexmo/nexmo-oas-renderer/pulls) and feedback on the library is always appreciated.
 Look at the [Contributor Guidelines](https://github.com/Nexmo/nexmo-oas-renderer/blob/master/CONTRIBUTING.md) for more information and please follow the [GitHub Flow](https://guides.github.com/introduction/flow/index.html).